Siri-gh2/Siri-gh2.github.io/_posts/2025-11-21-python-day-2-print-variables-datatypes.md

 NameError: name 'Print' is not defined

-Comments in Python
+**Comments in Python**

 Comments help explain code and are ignored during execution.

 Single-line comment
 # This is a comment
-( we uae hastag for single line comment)

 Multi-line comment
 """
 This is a
 multi-line comment
 """
-(for multy line comment we use """[comment of multy lines] """)

 **Variables in Python**

-A variable is a name used to store a value in memory.
+A variable is a name that stores a value.

 Example:
 x = 10